Paula Fletcher

 Paula Fletcher (born 1951) is a Canadian politician who has served on Toronto City Council since 2003.
 She currently represents Ward 14 Toronto—Danforth.

 Fletcher is regarded as an advocate for affordable housing, environmentally sustainable policy, social justice and good land use planning.
-She describes her views as ascribing to progressive values.
+She identifies as holding progressive values.

 Early life and family

 Fletcher was born in Sault Ste.
 Marie, Ontario and moved to Toronto, then to Winnipeg, Manitoba, before again relocating to Toronto.

 She now lives in Toronto with her husband John Cartwright and their two children.
-Her husband is the president of the Toronto and York Region Labour Council.
+Her husband is a former president of the Toronto and York Region Labour Council.
 A carpenter by trade, Cartwright was formerly the Business Manager of the Construction Trades Council and co-chair of the Metro Jobstart Coalition.
 He has served on the Boards of the Waterfront Regeneration Trust, the United Way Toronto, the Toronto 2008 Olympic Bid, and the Labour Education Centre.